evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 Evidence will use the credentials stored by the gcloud CLI to connect to BigQuery.

-> *Note: Since gcloud requires browser access, this method is only available on local deployments.*
+> *Note: Since gcloud requires browser access, this method is only available when developing locally.*

 #### Create a Service Account Key